 Similarities–between 1950s retailers and today’s–are few, the most significant being “specials,” or “sales” days, on weekends or just before major holidays.
 These sales, as is common now, would be advertised in local newspapers.
 However, the phrase “just before holidays” is itself significant, as most 1950s retailers closed before 6 PM Monday through Friday, were open from about 8 AM to 5 PM on Saturdays, and were completely shuttered Sundays and all major, religious holidays!

-Another similarity between today’s 10,000-square-foot retail extravaganzas–and the bigger stores of the 1950s–is layout into “departments” or sections containing similar merchandise.
+Another similarity between today’s 10,000-square-foot retail extravaganzas–and the bigger retail stores of the 1950s–is layout into “departments” or sections containing similar merchandise.
 But, here is where major likenesses end.

-Today, a retail manager (seldom is an owner and manager the same person)–unless his store is within easy driving distance of densely populated residential neighborhoods replete with retirees–seldom gets to intimately know his customers the way an owner (usually also the day-to-day manager) did in the 50s.
+Today, a retail store manager (seldom is an owner and manager the same person)–unless his retail store is within easy driving distance of densely populated residential neighborhoods replete with retirees–seldom gets to intimately know his customers the way an owner (usually also the day-to-day manager) did in the 50s.
 Lowly deli proprietors back then knew the “family backgrounds” and the merchandise likes/dislikes of the customers they served every week.

 The following descriptions summarize scores of other differences: